rgknp/AIDayLabs/lab02.2-building_bots/2_Azure_Search.md

             }
             else // this means there was at least one hit for the search {
-                // create tue response with the result(s) and send to the user SearchHitStyler searchHitStyler = new SearchHitStyler();
+                // create the response with the result(s) and send to the user SearchHitStyler searchHitStyler = new SearchHitStyler();
                 searchHitStyler.Apply(
                     ref activity,